20 candidates have submitted their statements

 Beyond the University, students at Emily Carr are also members of the BC Federation of Students (BCFS).
 The BCFS is made up of 14 student unions across the province and provides students with an effective and united voice.
 As a member local of the BCFS, we organize with students from all over British Columbia to make education more affordable and accessible, negotiate great services like your Green Shield Extended Health & Dental plan, and run successful provincial and federal-wide campaigns.

-The Northern British Columbia Graduate Student Society (NBCGSS), represents almost 600 full-time and part-time graduate students.
+The Northern British Columbia Graduate Students' Society (NBCGSS), represents almost 600 full-time and part-time graduate students.
 It was founded in 1997, less than a decade after UNBC was founded.
 The Board consists of:

 - Director of Community Development